 Silver and Gold

 Over the past 25 years, Saint Paul Sunday has hosted numerous artists and ensembles who approach or claim "household name" status.
 That level of celebrity is a feat in any field, but perhaps especially in classical music.
 And we welcome any chance to bring our listeners artists with whom they're likely to be familiar.
-Sir James fits certainly fits that bill, as will several others in the months to come.
+Sir James fits certainly fits that bill.

 Invariably, the intimacy and warmth of the series' format—and the generosity of the guests, whether they're newly emerging or superstars—take over.
 At that point it's just a few people making wonderful music in a studio.
 It's a magic Sir James tuned into in a heartbeat, one he and his millions of fans know well.